 An integral aspect of an effective, accessible and sustainable transport system for the West of England in the coming decades will be improvements to our rail services.
-The Government ought to be supporting vital infrastructure investment in our region, however we were all recently appalled to find out that the electrification of the Great Western railway between London and Bristol was being proposed.
+The Government ought to be supporting vital infrastructure investment in our region, however we were all recently appalled to find out that the electrification of the Great Western railway between London and Bristol was being postponed.

 The delay to the electrification works has provoked wider uncertainty in this area.
 There are other improvements to rail services in Bristol that are badly needed, including those which will support disabled people to use our railways.
 Labour’s Equality Act introduced duties on how services such as railways must be accessible to disabled people, however not all rail stations are currently complying with these duties.
 This includes Lawrence Hill station, where the southbound platform does not have step-free access to street level.